Flag

 3. The provision of robust benchmarked health governance to the Defence Force.

-NZDF has adopted the Te Whare Tapa Wha model of health to reinforce the importance of nurturing all four cornerstones of health to maintain overall wellbeing.
-The four cornerstones are Te taha hinengaro (psychological health); te taha whānau (family health); Te taha tinana (physical health); and Te taha wairua (spiritual health).
-This model is useful in that it recognises the WHO concept of health as not only the absence of injury, disease or infirmity, but as a state of fitness and well-being.
-It also helps align with Te Triti-o-Waitangi principles, and incorporates the spiritual services provided by NZDF chaplains.
-Overall the model envisions that deployed forces can carry out their duties in the best physical and mental health.
+NZDF has adopted the Te Whare Tapa Whā model of health to prepare deployed forces to carry out their duties in the best overall health.
+The model describes four ridge poles that support overall health: Te taha hinengaro (psychological health); te taha whānau (family health); Te taha tinana (physical health); and Te taha wairua (spiritual health).
+This ties wider military traditions into health including chaplaincy and psychological support, aligns with Te Triti-o-Waitangi principles, and recognises the WHO concept of health as not only the absence of injury, disease or infirmity, but as a state of fitness and well-being.

 The Defence Health Directorate (DHD) provides governance and leadership.
 Headed by the Surgeon General (SG), appointed by the Chief of the Defence Force (CDF), and reporting to the Chief People Officer (CPO) of the NZDF.
-The Surgeon General is health regulator, the principal professional, technical health expert, and the overall lead for Defence Health’s services.
+The Surgeon General is health regulator, the principal professional technical health expert, and the overall lead for Defence Health’s services.
 The position can only be held by a registered health practitioner, and can alternatively be titled Director of Defence Health (DDH) as may be appropriate for the profession of the incumbent.
-The Surgeon General is also the authorising authority for the practice of unregulated health care workers within the NZDF.
+The Surgeon General is also the authorising authority for the practice of medics and other NZDF health care workers not otherwise regulated under New Zealand legislation.

 The Deployable Health Organisation provides deployed Health Support for both operations and exercises up to and including a Role 2 surgical capability.
 Trades and roles include-